Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Outcome Logic

 If it is possible to separate the precondition in that way, then $\varphi_1$ and $\varphi_2$ act as the preconditions for $C_1$ and $C_2$, respectively, and the overall postcondition is an outcome conjunction of the results of the two branches.

 From \ruleref{If}, we can also derive one-sided rules, which apply when one of the branches is certainly taken.

 The rule for while loops is slightly simplified compared to \ruleref{Iter}, as it only generates a proof obligation for a single triple instead of two.
 There are still two families of assertions, but $\varphi_n$ now represents the portion of the program configuration where the guard $b$ is true, and $\psi_n$ represents the portion where it is false.
 So, on each iteration, $\varphi_n$ continues to evaluate and $\psi_n$ exits; the final postcondition $\psi_\infty$ is an aggregation of all the terminating traces.
+Note that in all the rules below, the universal quantifiers apply to everything to their right.

 This \ruleref{While} rule is similar to those found in probabilistic Hoare Logics \cite{den_hartog1999verifying,ellora} and Hyper Hoare Logic \cite{hyperhoare}.